gem-sw/muondpgntuples/README.md

 The configuration of the ntuple producer is available under `python/muNtupleProducer_cfi.py`.

-## How to include quantities from your subsystem into the ntuple:
+## How to include quantities from your subsystem into the ntuple

 1. Create one (or more) filler(s), which inherit from `src/MuNtupleBaseFiller.{h,cc}` under the `src/` dircetory;
 1. Add all relevant `InputTag` and `EventSetup` quantities into `src/MuNtupleConfig.{h,cc}`;